 Again, the Goblin stared at her.
 This time in wide-eyed wonder.

 “Not like that.”

-The Goblin snatched his hand back and nearly tumbled out of his chair.
+The Goblin snatched his hand back and nearly tumbled out of the chair.
 Erin sighed again.
-This time she was smiling a bit.
+This time, she was smiling a bit.

 “Eat with a fork.
 See this?
 Fork.”

 She pointed to a fork.
 The Goblin stared at it.
-Slowly, he picked it up.
-He speared one buttered noodle and slowly transferred it to his mouth.
-It hung over his open mouth full of yellowed teeth as he stared at her.
+Slowly, the tiny figure picked it up.
+The Goblin inspected it, turning it around and understood how to use it, but admired the tiny tines.
+Then, gingerly, he speared one buttered noodle and slowly transferred it to his mouth.
+It hung over the open mouth full of yellowed teeth as he stared at her.
 Asking for permission.

 Then he smiled.
 It was a terrible smile, full of sharp crooked teeth and hesitation.
 But it was a smile.

-Erin smiles back.
-She laughed, for the first time in ages.
+Erin smiled back.
+She laughed for the first time in ages.
 It was a laugh that came straight out of her feet and through her heart.
 It exploded out of her chest.
 It was a good laugh, and it made the world right again.

-The Goblin looked at the laughing human.
-He put down his fork and ran out the door screaming.
+The Goblin looked at the laughing Human.
+The little Goblin put down his fork and ran out the door, screaming.
 It only made her laugh harder.